Skip to content

 ]]

-The AjaxUpload2Formit and the Formit2AjaxUpload hook use almost the same properties:
+The AjaxUpload2Formit and the Formit2AjaxUpload hooks use almost the same properties:

 Property Description Default

-ajaxuploadFieldformat Format of the data saved in ajaxuploadFieldname. csv
+ajaxuploadFieldformat Format of the data saved in ajaxuploadUid. csv

 Property Description Default